Orbit key daily tote on table

 The Orbitkey Daily Tote System can stand up independently.
 When placed on top of a carry-on bag, it is essential for overseas travel and even more helpful for our daily commute.

-We often put our bag down in front of our feet when travelling on crowded public transport in Sydney, and having a bag that falls over is painful and awkward.
-Of course, it works best when you put heavier items at the bottom of the tote, but it’s proven to be quite sturdy in our testing so far.
+I often put my bag down in front of my feet when travelling on crowded public transport in Sydney, and having a bag that falls over is painful and awkward.
+Of course, it works best when you put heavier items at the bottom of the tote, but it’s proven to be quite sturdy in my testing.

 There’s a lot of storage, but not the type of pointless storage often added as a marketing gimmick.
-We instantly knew where to add our Apple AirPods, keys, and sunglasses, and the fact that you don’t have to unzip the double-zipped top section of the bag to access the padded laptop sleeve is a helpful touch.
-It’s large enough to fit our 14-inch MacBook Pro, but you would also easily fit a larger 16-inch MacBook Pro in this 21-litre version.
+I instantly knew where to add my Apple AirPods, keys, and sunglasses, and the fact that you don’t have to unzip the double-zipped top section of the bag to access the padded laptop sleeve is a helpful touch.
+It’s large enough to fit my 14-inch MacBook Pro, but you would also easily fit a larger 16-inch MacBook Pro in this 21-litre version.

 Notice the elastic drink bottle section at the end of the large internal pocket.
 On the outside, a second slip pocket for easy access is the perfect place to put your phone if you don’t want it in your pocket.
 If you want more security, there’s a zipper section on the external back side of the tote bag where you can add passports, etc. and behind it is a slip to slide it over the handle of your carry-on bag while you’re wheeling it around the airport.

-You’ll notice the optional Essentials Bag Insert added to our tote, but we’ve yet to use it thoroughly.
+You’ll notice the optional Essentials Bag Insert (AUD$79) added to my tote, and I’ve yet to use it thoroughly.
 Still, it’s likely a helpful place to put a notebook or tablet should you want to put it on the desk next to you while you’re in a meeting.
-The same goes for the optional Essentials Pouch Trio, which features a see-through mesh bag with an invisible divider.
-We can see how these add-ons might be helpful, but with the inclusion of a laptop sleeve, they’re not completely necessary.
+The same goes for the optional Essentials Pouch Trio (AUD$45), which features a see-through mesh bag with an invisible divider.
+I can see how these add-ons might be helpful, but with the inclusion of a laptop sleeve, they’re not completely necessary.

 The bags are made from recycled polyester that feels durable and canvas-like.
-The handles are thick, so they don’t cut off circulation, and the optional shoulder strap (which should really be included) is padded and thick and doesn’t slide off your shoulder.
+The handles are thick, so they don’t cut off circulation, and the Crossbody Bag Strap (AUD$25) is padded and thick and doesn’t slide off your shoulder.
 Overall, it’s an excellent bag.

 Cons

-There’s only one con we’ve found so far, and that’s the top double-zipper.
+There’s only one con I’ve found so far, and that’s the top double-zipper, which can be a little tricky to use.

-While you don’t have to open the double zipper to access the padded laptop sleeve, you do have to open it to access the smaller internal pockets, and if you’ve purchased the Essentials Bag Insert and Pouch Trio, you’ll have to open it to access those as well.
+You don’t have to open the double zipper to access the padded laptop sleeve, but you do have to open it to access the smaller internal pockets.
+If you’ve purchased the Essentials Bag Insert and Pouch Trio, you’ll have to open it to access those as well.

 Price and Verdict